howareyouo/jsutils/README.md

 # jsutils
-Some utility writen in Javascript
+Some utility methods writen in Javascript